Think Cancer – Think Dogs.

 Studies have shown that some breeds have a higher disposition to skin cancer than others, and the breeds most at risk are not-surprisingly those that feature non-pigmented, skin that is either sparsely haired or hairless.

-Greyhounds, whippets, and Italian Greyhounds are examples, which is why these breeds should wear UV-rated protective clothing during their time in the sun.
+Greyhounds, whippets, and Italian Greyhounds are examples of high risk breeds, which is why these breeds should wear UV-rated protective clothing during their time in the sun.
 It is the main reason you see jackets, suits, and coats over these particular breeds.

 Over 100 types of cancers can exist in dogs, each requiring specialised treatment and diagnosis.
 Much like their human counterpart the signs that can indicate a cancerous growth can be hidden for some time, almost always until it is too late.